bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 Jason Hughes: 00:18:35

-So that's a topic for a whole other talk, but in short, yes, there has to be a waiting mechanism for that.
+So that's a topic for a whole other talk, but in short, yes, there has to be a weighting mechanism for that.
 The idea is that if you are mining a block that is worth X and it would take you T amount of time to find that block.
 Over that amount of time, you should get X from the pool.
 And nobody else should get anything different from their blocks.
 If you're mining X times two blocks, you should get X times two over time.
-And that's the goal of the waiting mechanism behind that.
+And that's the goal of the weighting mechanism behind that.
 And obviously there has to be some buffer in it.
 I'll get into some of that.
 But that's a whole other talk.